Kelviyum Naane Bathilum Naane: Plot

 Nirmal teaches piano to Usha.
-Nirmal meets Radha many times and they fall in love with each other.
-When his student Usha tells him her love, Nirmal says that he is in love with Radha and they will get married soon.
+Nirmal meets Radha many times and they fall in love.
+When his student Usha tells him about her love, Nirmal says that he is in love with Radha and they will get married soon.
 Melancholic, she commits suicide.

 Later, many people cross Nirmal's path thinking it's Babu.
 At the marriage ceremony, Satyavati tries to stop thinking it's her son Babu and they all explain it's Nirmal.
-Few days after the marriage, Nirmal meets an accident and his car burns, the police officers concludes that he's dead.
+A few days after the marriage, Nirmal gets into an accident, his car burns, and the police officers conclude that he's dead.

-In actuality, Satyavati was Usha's mother, created the character of Babu and she escrows Nirmal.
+In actuality, Satyavati, Usha's mother, created the character of Babu and she escrows Nirmal.
 When Nirmal says the truth to Radha, she thinks that it's Babu.
-Radha's father tells to Satyavati that Radha is her daughter.
-Satyavati forgives Nirmal, but he decides to revenge her and Usha, he goes to jail for Nirmal's murder as Babu.
+Radha's father tells Satyavati that Radha is her daughter.
+Satyavati forgives Nirmal, but he decides to take revenge on her and Usha.
+He goes to jail for Nirmal's murder as Babu.
 Satyavati appoints Rajagopal, a lawyer, to save him.
 Finally, Nirmal is liberated and Satyavati dies to rejoin her late daughter Usha.